-Revenue: \$136 million in the first year and at least \$360 million by the fifth year
+Revenue: \$156 million in first year and at least \$500 million in fifth year

 Under current law, property tax assessments for Class 1 properties (one-, two-, and three-family homes) may not increase by more than 6 percent per year or 20 percent over five years.
 For apartment buildings with 4 units to 10 units, assessment increases are limited to 8 percent in one year and 30 percent over five years.
 This option would raise the annual assessment caps to 8 percent and 30 percent for five years for Class 1 properties and to 10 percent annually and 40 percent over five years for small apartment buildings.
 State legislation would be needed to implement the higher caps and to adjust the property tax class shares to allow the city to recognize the higher revenues.